 In order to simulate river stages in the study reach due to ice jamming, ice thickness and roughness of the bed and ice cover were required.
 Measurements of thickness of ice cover on the river could not be made during the ice-jam period.
 Observation of ice stranded along the banks, however, revealed ice thickness generally varying between 1.5 and 2.0 metres in the study reach except at Jam 5.
 Ice stranded at Jam 5 was about six metres thick.
 Since the ice cover remained within the study reach for only a short period of time, the observed thicknesses were not considered to nave been altered by thermal growth or erosion.
-However, the indirect determination of ice thicknesses by observations along the banks was not considered to be only an indicator of the ice thicknesses in the study reach.
+However, the indirect determination of ice thicknesses by observations along the banks was not considered precise and the observed thicknesses are, therefore, considered to be only an indicator of the ice thicknesses in the study reach.

 The determination of the ice thickness and hydraulic roughness of the cover and bed was made by a method presented by Beltaos (1979).
 The method requires water surface elevation, bed geometry and the relationship of bed roughness with stage for the cross section to be analyzed.
-The solution relies on values of ice roughness versus thickness obtained by Nezhikhovsky (1964) for jams created by ice fices and adjusted by Beltaos for varying bed shape.
+The solution relies on values of ice roughness versus thickness obtained by Nezhikhovsky (1964) for jams created by ice floes and adjusted by Beltaos for varying bed shape.

-The relationship of bed roughness to stage was determined by backwater analysis without ice cover between the WSC gauge at layior and a B.C.
-Hydro gauge located 9-1/2 kilometres downstream.
+The relationship of bed roughness to stage was determined by backwater analysis without ice cover between the MSC gauge at Taylor and a B.C.
+Hydro gauge located 5-1/2 kilometres downstream.
 Open water stages at various flows were available at the two gauges from prior calibration work on open water bed roughness.